 We'll be also thinking of the past and future, as well as the present, plus the time and place.
 Content is becoming immediately contextual, going far beyond personalization.
 Exciting, and daunting!

+The most important asset your marketing team has is its content.
 I mean this in the most broad sense ... ad copy is content, too.

 But whether you're talking about ad copy for a billboard, pay-per-click ad or even the image and social copy that accompanies your posts on Facebook or Instagram, that content is the ticket to your customer's eyeballs, hearts and minds.

 Place all the media you want.
 If the content filling that spot isn't spot-on, you're not going to be happy with the outcomes.

 We all need to feed the content beast that is a global competition for attention so banging out a ton of words, images and videos is still part of the game.

 Quantity is still important but as Google has continued to impose its “user experience” and “quality” algorithms as part of its search optimization the standard bar has been raised.

 Quality long form content sits right in that mix.
 So long form content is now a key component for serious content marketers.